matt-harvey/git_curate/README.md

 you are currently on will not be included in the list, as `git` does not allow you to delete the branch you're on.

+If you just want to view the information about your local branches without stepping through them interactively, enter `git branch --list` or `git branch -l`.

 (Note the space after `git`—we have effectively added a subcommand to `git` just by installing a gem.
 When `git_curate` is installed, an executable is created called `git-curate`.
 In general, for any executable of the form _git-xyz_ in your `PATH`, `git` will automatically